 NewFilmmakers Los Angeles (NFMLA) hosts InFocus: Canadian Cinema, presented in partnership with the Consulate General of Canada in Los Angeles, Québec Government Office in Los Angeles and Telefilm Canada.
-The program spotlights independent Canadian storytellers in a a program that spans a collection of 14 short films and two feature narratives, including Beans, the debut feature of 2020 TIFF Emergent Talent Award winner Tracey Deer.
+The program spotlights independent Canadian storytellers in a program that spans a collection of 14 short films and two feature narratives, including Beans, the debut feature of 2020 TIFF Emerging Talent Award winner Tracey Deer.
 Each screening will take place virtually and will be followed by a live Q&A via Zoom.

 The day’s programming begins with InFocus: Canadian Cinema Feature White Elephant, Writer-Director Andrew Chung’s exploration of immigrant identity through the eyes of an outgoing and determined Indo-Canadian teenage girl navigating high school in the late 90’s, which swept awards at Reelworld Film Festival and Vancouver Asian Film Festival.
 The block opens with a pair of short films that each offer stories of navigating across cultures as an immigrant, one a vignette of poetic nonverbal connection between first and second generations and the other a teenager’s experience seeking assimilation during an iconic cultural event.